Tchoum-NG/data_science_project_2019/README.md

 # Exoplanet Ranking
-Finding the most livable exoplanet in the NASA dataset.

-Ranking of "livable" exoplanets given Nasa data

-# Exoplanet Ranking

 In this project, we aim to find an appropriate exoplanet (a planet in another solar system) that might be good enough for life.
 To deal with this issue, we use data about known exoplanets and AI techniques.
 The domain of this attempt is to provide an answer whether there is the planet in the universe similar to the Earth or not.
 To achieve the goal we compute the similarity rank for each exoplanet.